Find Affordable College Courses

 La Crosse, WI

 Western Technical College came in at #17 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in the Great Lakes Region ranking.
-Located in the city of La Crosse, Western Technical College is a public school with a small student population.
+Located in the small city of La Crosse, Western Technical College is a public college with a small student population.

 About 78% of the students majoring in medical assisting at the school are women while 22% are male.